EliavSh/avengers-airship-temperature-detection/README.md

 # avengers-airship-temperature-detection

-This project deals with a classification problem of three classes.
+This project deals with a classification problem of three classes. <br>
 In order to solve the problem we implemented an API for all keras pre-trained models.

 ## Example - Pre-Trained MobileNet with Fine-Tune of a Single FC Layer